Redundant SaaS Apps: A Guide for 2024

 Zluri, as a SaaS Management Platform (SMP), offers several features that can significantly assist organizations in reducing redundant applications and optimizing their SaaS stack:

-1. Application Discovery: Zluri boasts a vast application library, utilizing five discovery methods to ensure comprehensive coverage of an organization's SaaS Stack.
+1. Application Discovery: Zluri boasts a vast application library, utilizing nine discovery methods to ensure comprehensive coverage of an organization's SaaS Stack.
 This allows your IT team to quickly identify and understand the full spectrum of applications in use, aiding data-driven decision-making.

 2. Real-Time Usage Metrics: The platform provides detailed, real-time insights into application usage, offering granular information about how different applications are utilized.
 This enables monitoring of user activities and helps in identifying underutilized or redundant applications promptly.